theking2/kingsoft-persist-rest/README.md

 # Kingsoft / Persist REST

-This packege uses \Kingsoft\Http, \Kingsoft\PersistDb to expose all the tables and views discoverd by PersistDb `discover.php` and of those the ones added to the `allowedEndPoints` list.
+This packege uses \Kingsoft\Http, \Kingsoft\PersistDb to expose all the tables and views discovered by PersistDb `discover.php` and of those the ones added to the `allowedEndPoints` list.
 If it is not on that list the api will return a `404`.
 So other data is save.
 A table or view is accessible with, GET, POST, PUT, DELETE reqeests but those can also be restricted using `allowedMethods`.
 The reqeust follow the [rfc9205](https://www.rfc-editor.org/rfc/rfc9205.html) standard with some extensions.
+This module is `CORS` complient and can allow or disallow certain methods and communicate that fact by properly responding to a `OPTION` request.
+The resulting service it `HATEOAS` enabled as it provides uris for pagination and other functions.

+## Methods

  * POST `https://example.com/resource` will create a new record with the values specifed in the json payload.
 If the record has autoincrment true a new ID is created and returned (C)
  * GET `https://example.com/resource` gets a list of all resources restricted by `maxresults` (R)